-The white yacht that had so majestically delivered me from northern Thailand into Laos pulled into Luang Prabang on day two and was immediately assaulted by a pack of urchins who crawled through the windows and battled over our luggage.
+On day two of my cruise down the Mekong River, our white yacht eased up to the dock in Luang Prabang.
+Within seconds, a pack of urchins crawled through the windows and assaulted our luggage .
 My instincts were not fast enough; before I knew it a disheveled boy barely larger than my bag was clambering up the steep stairs with my duffel in tow.
-Though I tried to keep him in my sights, the uneven concrete steps demanded my attention and he soon scampered out of view, leaving me to wonder if I would ever see my luggage again.
+Though I tried to keep him in my sights, the uneven concrete steps demanded my attention.
+He soon scampered out of view, leaving me to wonder if I would ever see my luggage again.
 Under a blistering afternoon sun I scaled the stairway, wishing that my sadness over leaving the boat could be erased as easily as I swept away the sweat stinging my eyes.
 The Luang Say Cruise had ended too soon; nothing would have pleased me more than to stay on that lovely boat, sailing down the Mekong River forever.

 Fortunately, my gloom was short lived.
 Like balm for a bee sting, representatives of the Luang Say Residence met me at the top of the staircase with a bottle of icy water and a chilled, lemongrass-scented towel.
 I hopped into the waiting van, where my luggage had magically been deposited, and slapped the towel on the back of my neck.
 Our ten minute ride to the newest luxury resort in Luang Prabang provided a tantalizing glimpse of traditional Lao wooden houses, French colonial buildings, and exquisite ancient temples that promised this ancient spiritual center would be fascinating.
 By the time we pulled into the sweeping circular entryway of the resort, any remaining disappointment over leaving the cruise had vanished.